sathish-25-A/student-project/README.md

-This Roject Was Developed In React js ,Mysql , Express.js and Node.js
+This Poject Was Developed In React js ,Mysql , Express.js and Node.js